+Simplified issue isn’t actually a type of life insurance, and it may be offered with various policy types.
 While many life insurance providers require that policy applicants undergo a medical exam so that the insurer can adequately assess their risk of death, a simplified issue policy allows applicants to skip the exam.
 Instead, policyholders fill out a health questionnaire and report any habits they have that might increase their likelihood of dying.
-The drawback to this option is that because there are no medical exams, the premiums tend to be more expensive.
+The drawback to this option is that the premiums tend to be more expensive because there are no medical exams.

 Guaranteed issue life insurance

 A guaranteed issue life insurance policy allows users to apply without taking a medical exam.
 A health questionnaire may still be used, but coverage won’t be denied based on the answers.
 This option is particularly advantageous for elderly applicants or those whose health conditions may make it impossible to get coverage otherwise.
 Understand, though, that while coverage can’t be denied based on your health, you will likely pay a higher premium for a guaranteed issue policy.
 Typically these policies are whole life, but it’s possible that some companies offer other types of permanent insurance that are guaranteed issue.